 In December, 2008, Father Sava was "loaned" to the Greek Orthodox Metropolis of Denver and appointed by His Eminence Metropolitan Isaiah to serve as the presiding Priest of Transfiguration Greek Orthodox Church in Sioux Falls, South Dakota.

-On May 26, 2017, Father Sava was formally received as a member and Priest of the Metropolis of Denver, Greek Orthodox Archdiocese of America and formally assigned to Transfiguration Church.
+On May 26, 2017, Father Sava was incardinated as a member and Priest of the Holy Metropolis of Denver, Greek Orthodox Archdiocese of America and formally assigned as Proistamenos of Transfiguration Church.

 Presvytera Mary assists Father Sava in the parish ministry as a chanter, having retired from her position as Professor of Biology and Dean for Advising at Morningside College.